Dixin/EnterpriseLibrary.TransientFaultHandling.Core/README.md

 TransientFaultHandling.Core is retry library for transient error handling.
 It is ported from Microsoft Enterprise Library’s Transient Fault Handling Application Block, a library widely used with .NET Framework.

-- The retry pattern APIs are ported to .NET Core/.NET Standard
+- The retry pattern APIs are ported to .NET 6 & .NET 5 & .NET Core & .NET Standard.
-- New functional and fluent APIs added easily implement retry logic
+- New functional and fluent APIs to easily implement retry logic.
-- The outdated configuration APIs are now up to date
+- The outdated configuration & APIs are replaced by modern .NET JSON/XML/INI configuration.

 ## Introduction

-With this library, the old code with retry logic based on Microsoft Enterprise Library can be ported to .NET Core/.NET Standard without modification:
+With this library, the old code with retry logic based on Microsoft Enterprise Library can be ported to .NET 6 & .NET 5 & .NET Core & .NET Standard without modification:
 ```cs
 ITransientErrorDetectionStrategy transientExceptionDetection = new MyDetection();
 RetryStrategy retryStrategy = new FixedInterval(retryCount: 5, retryInterval: TimeSpan.FromSeconds(1));